Dave Gibson (producer)

 David Timothy Gibson ONZM (born 1950s) is the founder of New Zealand film production company The Gibson Group.
 After its sale in 2013 to his business partners, he was appointed CEO of the New Zealand Film Commission.

 Early life

 Gibson was born in Pahiatua to Christabel Gibson, a schoolteacher and later lecturer, and David Maurice Gibson, a farmer.
-He studied at St Patrick's College, Silverstream, a boy's boarding college in Upper Hutt.
+He studied at St Patrick's College, Silverstream, a boys’ boarding college in Upper Hutt.
 He began a teaching degree at Wellington College of Education in Karori, but left after six weeks for a degree at Victoria University of Wellington in education and English.
 During this time, Gibson started experimenting with film.
 He purchased a Super 8 film camera and began filming his friends at concerts and producing short pieces for the University's Drama Society.